samuelebortolotti/feature-detection-and-tracking/README.md

 ## 10 Report

-The report concerning the implementation details and my considerations regarding the feature detectors is present in the `report` folder.
+The report concerning the implementation details and my considerations regarding the feature detectors is present in the `report/paper` folder.

-## Extra
+Moreover, a simple LaTeX beamer presentation is presented in the `report/presentation`.